2007 – 2011

 As well as praying as a group, the year was one of personal discernment, with each of us praying about our personal commitment to HOD’s vision; it was very important to discern this within the many callings on our lives as individuals and families.
 Our prayer was helped and informed by our chaplain Father Richard Jones OSB and many friends of community.

-A team of five now leads community, elected for a period of up to three years to oversee the work and ministry of the Community.
-The team is accountable to all members of Community, as well as the Community and Charity trustees.
-Currently its members are Andrea Makovska, Klara Smrcinova, Lynda Watson, Kevin Sumpter and John Trimming.
+A team of five started to lead community in 2012, elected for a period of three years to oversee the work and ministry of the Community.
+The team was accountable to all members of Community, as well as the Community and Charity trustees.
+The team elected in 2012 was Andrea Makovska, Klara Smrcinova, Lynda Watson, Kevin Sumpter and John Trimming.